jobergner/backent-cli/README.md

 ```

 ## removers
-Just like you can add to fields with slice values, you can also remove elements:
+Just like you can add to fields with slice values, you can also remove entitys:
 ```JSON
 {
     "person": {